 Crude protein (min.)
 40 % – Crude fat (min.)
 20 % – Crude fibers (max.)
 3% – Moisture (max.)
 10 % – Calcium (min.)
 1.2 % – Phosphorus (min.)
 1% – Magnesium (min.)
 0.1% – Taurine (min.)
 0.2% – Omega-6 fatty acids (min.)
 3.5 % – Omega-3 fatty acids (min.)
 0.8% – DHA (min.)
 0.2 % – EPA (min.)
 0.2 %

 ANALYSIS OF FIRST 5 INGREDIENTS OF ORIJEN CAT & KITTEN NEW FORMULA:

 Deboned chicken: This meat contains water in muscles, adding less proteins in total formula.
 The concept of “deboned” can mislead to thinking of high in proteins.
 Best when used in canned food.
 3 stars

-Yellowtail ﬂounder: It provides good source of fatty acids but it could be further down the list.
+Yellowtail Flounder: It provides a good source of fatty acids but it could be further down the list.
 3 stars

-Whole eggs: whole eggs(3 stars) Eggs are good source of protein, but whole eggs includes shell which is not well digested for cats and includes too much calcium.
+Whole eggs: whole eggs(3 stars) Eggs are a good source of protein, but whole eggs might include some small pieces of shell.
+Eggs add calcium and ash.
 3 stars

 What are the Pros and Cons of Orijen Cat and Kitten Formula?